south-lacrosse/www-dev/docs/webmaster-tasks.md

 Note you don't need this on `slc_` and `backup_` tables as these are recreated when the fixtures are reloaded.

+## Domain Renewal

+As of writing, the domain is registered until 01-Apr-2035.
+You can check this with a whois search.

+Login information for the domain registrar is held in a Google Doc called "Webmaster Info" under the Webmaster Google account.

+The registrar should email the Webmaster GMail account several months before renewal.

 ## Email Authentication (DMARC) Failures

 You should receive weekly DMARC summary emails to the Webmaster email address, which will alert you to any possible problems.
 For more details see [Email Authentication](setting-up-server.md#email-authentication) and [DMARC Monitoring](setting-up-server.md#dmarc-monitoring).